ttswap/ttswap-doc/docs/document_en/userDoc/README.md

 After depositing ETH into the SETH/SWETH pool, the system automatically stakes unused funds in Rocketpool, enjoying an additional **3-5% annual return**.

 ### 📊 8.
 Everyone Can Participate, Fees Automatically Distributed by Role
-Are you a user, referrer, portal, liquidity provider, or token operator?
+Are you a user, referral, portal, liquidity provider, or token operator?
 Everyone gets a certain percentage of fee sharing, **everyone can participate**.

 ### 🧱 9.
 Modular, Flexible Configuration, Easy Integration
 Simple protocol interface, convenient calls, while each token's parameters, fees, and mining ratios can be **flexibly set**, providing more freedom for project parties and developers.